Stimulus Control Steps Planner

 |---|---|---|

-The night-protocol estimate is a planning-load number.
-It combines the selected threshold with the allowed number of cycles and adds the escalation block only when the plan has at least three night cycles.
+Night protocol is a planning-load estimate.
+It multiplies the chosen threshold by the maximum number of cycles, then adds the escalation block only when the cycle count reaches 3 or more.

 | Symbol | Meaning | Unit | Visible cue |